fabmax/aoc-2023/README.md

 # Advent of code 2023 (in kotlin)

-Solutions to all puzzles (so  far) of [Advent of code 2023](https://adventofcode.com/2023/)
+Solutions to all puzzles of [Advent of code 2023](https://adventofcode.com/2023/)

 ## Results

-So far, all [solutions](src/main/kotlin) work for both parts.
+All [solutions](src/main/kotlin/y2023) work for both parts.
 There are a few notable days:

 - **[Day 5:](src/main/kotlin/y2023/day05/Day05.kt) If You Give A Seed A Fertilizer**